jithware/sense-hat-rest/README.md

 ## Usage

 ### API documentation
-For full api documentation, navigate to the sense-hat-rest [port](https://github.com/jithware/sense-hat-rest/blob/master/sense-hat-rest.service#L6) on your Raspberry Pi: `http://raspberrypi:8080/`
+For the full Sense Hat REST API documentation, navigate to the defined [port](https://github.com/search?q=repo%3Ajithware%2Fsense-hat-rest+ExecStart&type=code) and root directory on your Raspberry Pi: `http://raspberrypi:8080/`

 The following are example calls to the temperature API.
-Humidity, pressure, compass, cpu temperature and others, is also available.
+Humidity, pressure, compass, cpu temperature and others, are also available.

 ### Live temperature json
 To retrieve live temperature json, GET temperature from the live directory: `http://raspberrypi:8080/live/temperature`